suffolklibraries/sljekyll/new-suggestions/articles/_posts/2018-07-17-in-the-media-5.md

 ## [<cite>Feel Free: essays</cite>, by Zadie Smith](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2319522)

-> "In <cite>Feel Free</cite>, pop culture, high culture, social change, and political debate all get the Zadie Smith treatment, dissected with razor-sharp intellect, set brilliantly against the context of the utterly contemporary, and considered with a deep humanity and compassion"
+> "In <cite>Feel Free</cite>, pop culture, high culture, social change, and political debate all get the Zadie Smith treatment, dissected with razor-sharp intellect, set brilliantly against the context of the utterly contemporary, and considered with a deep humanity and compassion."

 <cite>Feel Free</cite> has been a Radio 4 Book of the Week.
 Smart, charming and witty, Zadie Smith’s topics include the closure of public libraries.